RatWasHere/Studio-Bot-Maker/README.md

 ## Deploy on your own

+## Legal Disclaimer
+> [!NOTE]
+> Please note that this project is designed for use within the SBM app and may not be used for commercial purposes.
+Check the Forked repository for usage terms and permissions.

 # ♥️ Support the project
 I open-source almost everything I can and try to reply to everyone needing help using these projects.
 Obviously, this takes time.
 You can use this service for free.

 However, if you are using this project fork and are happy with it or just want to encourage me to continue creating and modifying stuff, there are a few ways you can do it:

-- Giving proper credit when you use **Studio-bot-maker-plus ** to me and [@RatWasHere](https://github.com/RatWasHere) on your readme, linking back to it :D
+- Giving proper credit when you use **Studio-bot-maker-plus** to me and [@RatWasHere](https://github.com/RatWasHere) on your readme, linking back to it :D
 - Starring and sharing the project 🚀
 - you can make one-time donations via Ptreon.
 I'll probably buy a coffee tea. 🍵 Thanks! ❤️